openthread/ot-docs/site/en/guides/porting/define-cmake-rules.md

 Now that the top-level configuration is defined, it's time to add other subdirectories to the build tree.

-The `src` folder is where the platform-abstration layer source code is located.
+The `src` folder is where the platform-abstraction layer source code is located.
 The `third_party` folder contains any third-party code.

 If you would like to include sample applications in the repo, create an `examples` folder and add it to the build tree as well.